 - Weird art projects: Sure, paint is great, and crayons are classics for a reason, but using unique ingredients, like paints made with soap, or shaving cream mixed with food coloring, provide a whole new sensory experience for the sense of touch.

-- Sing-along: Playing music, both familiar and new to Baby, isn’t just a feast for the ears, but also a chance to dance, sing along, and bring the rest of his senses along for the ride.
+- Sing-along: Playing music, both familiar and new to Baby, isn’t just a feast for the ears, but also a chance to dance, sing along, and bring the rest of her senses along for the ride.

 - Know when to take a break: Sensory exploration is fun and exciting, but some small children can find that there are just too many things going on to sense, and can start to get overwhelmed, especially when they’re tired.
 A soothing touch, and the opportunity to retreat to somewhere dim and quiet can help to combat this feeling of over-stimulation.